-Our core values, together with our company purpose and vision, underpin our commitment to our stakeholders to make chemistry as responsible as it is essential.
-Our Corporate Responsibility Commitment ("CRC") is embedded within our growth strategy as a company.
-Central to our CRC are 10 ambitious goals that we aim to achieve by 2030, built on the pillars of Inspired People, Shared Planet, and an Evolved Portfolio.
-In April 2021, we announced an update to our climate goals to better align our climate commitment with the Paris Accord and set us on a path to achieve net zero greenhouse gas emissions ("GHG") from our operations by 2050.
-In August 2022, we announced our signed commitment with the Science Based Targets initiative ("SBTi") to establish science-based targets for scopes 1, 2, and 3 GHG emissions.
+With sustainability embedded in our growth strategy, we have set forth ambitious Corporate Responsibility Commitment ("CRC") goals that we aim to achieve by 2030, anchored on our strategic pillars.
 These goals are designed to promote accountability to our commitment and position us for sustainable, long-term earnings growth.
-While we utilize environmental, social, and governance ("ESG") issue prioritization and a defined governance framework to manage our CRC, our goal is to embed our CRC into our organization and our business managing processes.
+Leveraging a robust governance framework, we are working to integrate sustainability across our organization and our business managing processes.
 We understand that maintaining safe, sustainable operations has an impact on us, our communities, the environment, and our collective future.
-With this focus, we invest in research and development ("R&D") in order to develop safer, cleaner, and more efficient products and processes that enable our operations, customers, and consumers to reduce both their GHG emissions, carbon footprint, and overall environmental footprint.
+With this focus, we invest in research and development ("R&D") in order to develop safer, cleaner, and more efficient products and processes that enable our operations, customers, and consumers to reduce their greenhouse gas ("GHG") emissions, carbon footprint, and overall environmental footprint.
 We value collaboration to drive change and commit to continue working with policymakers, our value chain, and other organizations to encourage collective action to reduce GHG emissions and encourage lower-carbon forms of energy.